Giusgarus/skill_up/backend/llm/readme.md

 #### The Structure of the LLM output
-Now the function returns the following:
+The `/generate-challenge` route returns the following:
 ```python
 @app.post("/generate-challenge")
 async def handle_challenge_request(req: Request, payload: GenerateRequest):